Roll20/beacon-docs/content/docs/guides/installation.md

     For more information about NPM commands, refer to the [NPM install documentation](https://docs.npmjs.com/cli/v6/commands/npm-install).

-## Import the necessary package contents in your application.
+## Step 3: Import the necessary package contents in your application.

     The package exports various utilities you can use in your application.
 For example, you will need to utilize the `initRelay` function from the package.